bashhack/sesh/docs/USAGE_AND_CONFIGURATION.md

 ### TOTP Service Workflow

-For general TOTP services, sesh provides a simple, secure workflow:
+For general TOTP services, sesh provides a simple, secure workflow regardless of the service name:

 ```bash
 # Generate TOTP code for any service